Locations:

 And when it comes to those bed sheets, does showering in the morning or at night help keep them cleaner longer?

 “It’s a wash,” says Dr. Vij.
 “Regardless of when you shower, you should wash your sheets on a regular basis.
-You’re still going to deposit a lot of dead skin cells, accumulate overnight sweat, bacteria and oils.
+You’re still going to deposit a lot of dead skin cells, accumulated overnight sweat, bacteria and oils.
 Fungus is going to live there.
 There’s all sorts of contaminants and pollutants in your bed whether you take a shower beforehand or not.”

 So, is it better to shower at night or in the morning?
 Overall, Dr. Vij says figuring out the best time to shower is up to you — and may be worth a little experimentation.